kmehant/hackfest/move2kube/exercise-3-customizations/exercise-3a-overriding-built-in-transformers/README.md

     $ cat myproject/source/frontend/Dockerfile
     ```

     Observe the base image is changed from `registry.access.redhat.com/ubi8/nodejs-12` to `quay.io/konveyor/nodejs-12` in the generated nodejs dockerfile.

-    ```console
-    FROM quay.io/konveyor/nodejs-12
-    COPY . .
-    RUN npm install
-    RUN npm run build
-    EXPOSE 8080
-    CMD sh start-nodejs.sh
-    ```

 The CMD instruction in the generated dockerfile is modified to use the `start-nodejs.sh` file.

     ```console
     FROM quay.io/konveyor/nodejs-12